check-spelling-sandbox/materialize/doc/developer/design/20240328_persist_columnar.md

    impact cost, and requires `ConsolidatingIter` to handle a larger number of Parts.

-Neither option is great, but I am leanning towards [1] since it puts the pressure/complexity on S3 and the network more than Persist internals.
+Neither option is great, but I am leaning towards [1] since it puts the pressure/complexity on S3 and the network more than Persist internals.
 To make sure this solution is stable we can add Prometheus metrics tracking the size of blobs we read from S3 and monitor them during rollout to staging and canaries.